 Overall, I was impressed by just how much noise was hidden behind the LectroFan’s constant sound.

-It’s to be expected that some very loud noise will still be picked up by your ears.
-But even in those cases, it made the noise much less jarring.
-And that makes it less likely you’ll be disturbed while sleeping.
+It’s to be expected that some very loud noise will still be picked up by your ears, but even in those cases, the noise was much less jarring.
+That makes it less likely you’ll be disturbed while sleeping.

 Can it mask snoring?